eclipse-glsp/glsp-examples/project-templates/java-emf-theia/glsp-client/README.md

 This directory provides the initial setup of the package architecture and environment for a GLSP Client that is integrated into a Theia browser application.
 It is based on the `TaskList` example diagram language.

-For more detailed instructions and information please checkout the [general README](../README.md) in the parent directory.
+For more detailed instructions and information please confer to the [README](../README.md) in the parent directory.

 ## Building